marcellodebernardi/adversarial-csprng/readme.md

-# Cryptographically Strong Pseudo Random Number Generation using Generative Adversarial Networks
+# Pseudo Random Number Generation using Generative Adversarial Networks
 This **exploratory** project seeks to assess the viability of generative adversarial networks (GANs) for the implementation of a cryptographically secure pseudo random number generator (CSPRNG).
 It draws inspiration from recent